stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 The STX balance is encoded as follows:

-* Key: the string "vm-account::", a c32check-encoded address, and the string "::19"
+* Key: the string "vm-account::", a Principal Address (see below), and the string `"::19"`
 * Value: a serialized Clarity `UInt`

 Example: `"vm-account::SP2RZRSEQHCFPHSBHJTKNWT86W6VSK51M7BCMY06Q::19"` refers to